pranavvss/Image-Classification-Model/README.md

 ])
 ```

+---

 ## Model Architecture and Training

 ### Vanilla CNN Model

 The project begins with a vanilla CNN developed from scratch.
 This network includes:
-	•	Two convolutional layers with ReLU activations and max pooling.
+- Two convolutional layers with ReLU activations and max pooling.
-	•	Fully connected layers that output a binary prediction (ripe or unripe).
+- Fully connected layers that output a binary prediction (ripe or unripe).

 This simple model serves as a foundation before exploring more advanced methods like transfer learning.

 ### Training Loop and TensorBoard Monitoring

 The training loop involves:
-	•	Loss Function: Binary Cross-Entropy with logits.
+- **Loss Function:** Binary Cross-Entropy with logits.
-	•	Optimizer: Adam, with learning rate adjustments based on training dynamics.
+- **Optimizer:** Adam, with learning rate adjustments based on training dynamics.
-	•	TensorBoard: Used to visualize training and validation loss metrics.
+- **TensorBoard:** Used to visualize training and validation loss metrics.

 An excerpt from the training loop: